voniersa/sudokusolver/README.md

 The StartPage solves the Sudoku with a backtracking-algorithm.

 ### StartProjector
-The StartProjector builds the html-Template.
+The StartProjector supplements the html-Template.